robpellegrin/micro-cluster/README.md

 ### 3.3 Grafana

+**Grafana** is a visualization platform that consumes Prometheus (and other data sources), making it simple to build interactive dashboards, set alerts, and monitor the collected metrics at a glance.

 After installing Grafana, import `grafana-dashboard.json`.

 ## 4. Power Consumption

 Power consumption is an important consideration for any cluster—every watt drawn translates directly into electricity bills, especially when the cluster runs for an extended period of time.
 A nice benefit of SBCs are their low power consumption, keeping operating costs down.

+For real‑time power monitoring we use a [THIRDREALITY Zigbee Smart Plug](https://www.amazon.com/THIRDREALITY-Monitoring-Certified-Compatible-SmartThing/dp/B0BPY2KRHH) and [Home Assistant](https://www.home-assistant.io/).
+The plug reports instantaneous voltage and current to Home Assistant, which exposes the measurements through its [REST API](https://developers.home-assistant.io/docs/api/rest/).
+We poll that endpoint, parse the JSON payload, and ingest the data into our monitoring stack (Grafana/Prometheus) for continuous graphing and alerting.

 ### 4.1 Graph of Power Usage